nathangeffen/cagl/docs/userguide.md

 }
 ```

 This method uses indices, *i* and *j*, to step through the list.
-It uses two CAGL functions, *distance_all_points*, which returns the number of elements in the list, and *index_points_points*, which returns an iterator to the *i*'th or *j*'th element in the container.
+It uses two CAGL functions, *distance_all_points*, which returns the number of elements in the list, and *index_points*, which returns an iterator to the *i*th or *j*th element in the container.

 Here's another way of doing it using iterators: